jsecurity101/Windows-API-To-Sysmon-Events/README.md

 ### Credit:
 A big thanks and credit goes out to the following individuals for the help and insight they had on this project:

-* [Matt Graeber](https://twitter.com/mattifestation) - Guiding me through the Reverse Engineering, with walking me through muliple function calls, and verifying many of these call back functions.
+* [Matt Graeber](https://twitter.com/mattifestation) - Guiding me through the Reverse Engineering, with walking me through multiple function calls, and verifying many of these call back functions.
 * [Brian Reitz](https://twitter.com/brian_psu) - Helping me understand function calls and interprocess communication.
 * [Jared Atkinson](https://twitter.com/jaredcatkinson) - Helping me understand function calls and interprocess communication.